AtomWorld: A Benchmark for Evaluating Spatial Reasoning in Large Language Models on Crystalline Materials: Playground Design: AtomWorld

 \subsection{AtomWorld Generator}

-At its core, AtomWorld is designed as a data generator.
-This data follows a three-part structure: two CIF files of ``before'' and ``after'' states, and an action prompt describing the change - with the goal of the LLM to yield the ``after'' state, given the ``before'' state and action.
-A flowchart describing the workflow from data generator to benchmark is presented in Figure \ref{fig_flowchart}.
+As the core, AtomWorld generator can automatically generate benchmark data from any pre-defined structure pool and action pool.
+The data follows a three-part tuple: two structures of ``before'' and ``after'' states, and an action prompt describing the change - with the goal of the LLM to yield the ``after'' state, given the ``before'' state and action.
+A flowchart describing the workflow from data generator to benchmark is in Figure \ref{fig_flowchart}.

+There are plenty of formats to store structure information.
+In Atomworld, we adopt the Crystallographic Information File (CIF) \cite{https://doi.org/10.1107/S010876739101067X} format since it is one of the most well-known formats in crystallography and materials science.
+The CIF format contains many optional and extensible fields.
+Using arbitrarily mixed CIF variants would introduce additional sources of uncertainty that are not directly related to the manipulation abilities we intend to evaluate.
+For this reason, we adopt the default CIF representations generated from \textit{pymatgen} \citep{ongPythonMaterialsGenomics2013} and the Materials Project (MP) \cite{Jain2013} as a standardized input format for all tasks.
+We leave studying how LLM performance varies across different CIF styles, as well as across other structure formats such as POSCAR and XYZ for future work.

 All actions currently supported by AtomWorld are detailed in Table \ref{tab_action_prompts}.
-These actions are designed to be translatable into the real-world structural modifications which researchers may perform, e.g.: \begin{itemize}
+These actions are designed to cover fundamental real-world structural modifications which researchers may perform, e.g.: \begin{itemize}[leftmargin=*, itemsep=0pt]

 \item Point defect \& Doping: \texttt{change, remove, add, insert\_between, swap}